wendyverdonk93/docs/content/tools/reports/automatic-reports.md

 If your method of choice is via SFTP, please make sure our IP is whitelisted.
 For more information, please refer to our [IP ranges documentation](/faq/general/ip-ranges)

+## Testing

+It is possible to export accountant reports in the test mode of the [MultiSafepay Control](https://testmerchant.multisafepay.com/)

+Exporting Klarna Payments reports is also included within this test mode.